 SLU's first-year recommended housing is with Nexo residences, particularly El Faro.
 While students may opt to choose their own housing, as SLU-Madrid doesn't have a housing requirement, there are many benefits to living with other incoming students (full room and board, furniture, bed linen, once-a-week cleaning, launderette, gym, common areas, walking distance to campus, etc.).
 Nexo Residencias will provide a smooth transition to life in Madrid for first-year and transfer students interested in an international residence hall experience.
 Students arriving in the fall will be required to commit for a full-academic year; students who enroll in spring can contract for one semester depending on space availability.

 El Faro Nexo Residencias is a privately run dormitory for university students.
 It does not belong to SLU-Madrid nor to any university, in particular.
 For more information and to apply, visit the El Faro website.

 Nexo Residencias offers other several co-ed residences for students.
 Single and double rooms are available.

-If you do not hold a European passport and you will be in Spain for 90 days or more for your program, you must apply for a Spanish student visa at your nearest consulate.
+If you do not hold a European passport and you will be in Spain for one semester or more for your program, you must apply for a Spanish student visa at your nearest consulate.
 Please note that students who do not hold a European Union or U.S. passport will need to make payment for one full semester's tuition in order for SLU-Madrid to issue your student visa documentation.
 While your consulate is the best source of information, we can get you started on the basics on our Visas for Spain page.

 Your academic adviser will help you register for your classes and conduct necessary math placement exams (if required), but you can get a sneak peek by searching Banner Self-Service or our degree sheets.
 We also offer transfer credit for classes from other institutions (AP, CLEP, IB Highers).